Johnnie Mae Williams: Louisiana Serial Killer, Sean Gillis, On ‘Killing Fields’

 Serial Killer’s Victims

-- March 21, 1994–81-year-old Ann Bryan
+- March 21, 1994 — 81-year-old Ann Bryan

-- January 4, 1999–29-year-old Katherine Ann Hall
+- January 4, 1999 — 29-year-old Katherine Ann Hall

-- May 30, 1999–52-year-old Hardee Schmidt
+- May 30, 1999 — 52-year-old Hardee Schmidt

-- January 2000–36-year-old Joyce Williams
+- January, 2000 — 36-year-old Joyce Williams

-- October 2000–38-year-old Marilyn Nevils
+- October, 2000 — 38-year-old Marilyn Nevils

-Sean Vincent Gillis’ Last Two Victims (via Susan Mustafa)
+Sean Vincent Gillis’ Last Two Victims, via Susan Mustafa

-October 2003–45-year-old Johnnie Mae Williams:
+October, 2003 — 45-year-old Johnnie Mae Williams:

-February 26, 2004–43-year-old Donna Bennett Johnston:
+February 26, 2004 — 43-year-old Donna Bennett Johnston:

 “She was Gillis’ last victim.
 Her body was discovered February 26, 2004, in a ravine off Ben Hur Road, just blocks from Gillis’ home.
 He picked her up on the corner of Geronimo and Prescott in North Baton Rouge and brought her to a secluded spot near Scenic Highway, where again he put a zip tie around his victim’s neck.
 She jumped from the car, but he caught her when she got to a fence.
 He killed her there and brought her body back to his car before driving to Parkway Drive.
 He then dismembered and cannibalized her.”